animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 #### Hair regrowth

-Full head hair regrowth in alopecia universalis, especially with comorbid eczema, is extremely medically rare/unprecedented.
+Full head hair regrowth in alopecia universalis, especially with comorbid eczema, is extremely medically rare.

 I was on a mostly-steak-only diet since at least as far back as April, 2020 (with wild caught salmon as well), at which time I was working on my Taylor-CAM paper as well.